A boundary driven generalised contact process with exchange of particles: Hydrodynamics in infinite volume: Outline of the proof of Theorem

-Following the Guo, Papanicolaou and Varadhan method \cite{gpv}, to derive the hydrodynamic behaviour of our system in large finite volume, we divide the proof into several steps: \begin{itemize} \item[{(1)}] tightness of the measures $(\widetilde {Q}_{\mu_N}^{M_N,\widehat b})_{N \geq 1}$ in $D([0,T],(\mathcal{M}_+^1)^3)$, \item[{(2)}] uniqueness of a weak solution to the hydrodynamic equation \eqref{f00}, \item[{(3)}] identification of the limit points of $(\widetilde {Q}_{\mu_N}^{M_N,\widehat b})_{N \geq 1}$ as unique weak solutions of \eqref{f00}. \end{itemize} The proof of {(1)} and of part of {(3)} is by now standard and left to the reader (we refer to \cite{kl} for details).
-We postpone the proof of {(2)} to Section \ref{sec:uniqueness}.
-As $M_N\gg N$, the hydrodynamic limit we obtain is the equation \eqref{f00} in infinite volume with stochastic reservoirs.
-To understand how \eqref{f00} appears as limit point in {(3)}, let us consider, for any function $\widehat G \in \mathcal C_{c,0}^{1,2} ([0,T] \times \overline \Lambda ; \mathbb R^3)$, the mean-zero martingale
+Following the Guo, Papanicolaou and Varadhan method \cite{gpv}, to derive the hydrodynamic behaviour of our system in large finite volume, we divide the proof into several steps.
+We first prove through the martingales associated to the process $(\zeta_t,\chi_t)_{t\in [0,T]}$ that the limit is the Dirac mass concentrated on the set of weak solutions to the system of equations \eqref{f00}: \begin{itemize} \item[{(1)}] tightness of the measures $(\widetilde {Q}_{\mu_N}^{M_N,\widehat b})_{N \geq 1}$ in $D([0,T],(\mathcal{M}_+^1)^3)$, \item[{(2)}] identification of the limit points of $(\widetilde {Q}_{\mu_N}^{M_N,\widehat b})_{N \geq 1}$ as absolutely continuous paths whose density satisfies conditions (IB1) and (IB2). \end{itemize} Then condition \eqref{cts_profile} implies (IB3), and we have to prove \begin{itemize} \item[{(3)}] uniqueness of a weak solution to the hydrodynamic equations \eqref{f00}, \end{itemize} which allows to conclude that the limit is the Dirac measure associated to the unique solution of \eqref{f00}.

+The proof of {(1)} and of part of {(2)} is by now standard and left to the reader (we refer to \cite{kl} for details).
+We postpone the proof of {(3)} to Section \ref{sec:uniqueness}.
+As $M_N\gg N$, the hydrodynamic limit we obtain is the system of equations \eqref{f00} in infinite volume with reservoirs.
+To understand how \eqref{f00} appears as limit point in {(2)}, let us consider, for any function $\widehat G=(G_1,G_2,G_3) \in \mathcal C_{c,0}^{1,2} ([0,T] \times \overline \Lambda ; \mathbb R^3)$, the mean-zero martingale

 To establish the convergence of $\widehat M_T^{N} (\widehat G)$ and exhibit a limit point, we compute, for $1\le i\le 3$: